Reviews You Can Rely On

 Our Analysis and Test Results

-We had a mixed experience with the Brooks Ghost Max 3.
-At first, we didn't love them because they were so stiff.
+We had a mixed experience with the Brooks Ghost Max 3 at first.
+Right away, we didn't love them because they were so stiff.
 With time, they broke in and became somewhat more flexible through the sole.
-They are still on the stiff side, and some of our testers liked this for spending an extended time on their feet.
+This is what ended up earning praise, though.
+For long-term standing, they are relieving and feel very stable throughout.
 The upper is ideal, with enough wiggle room.
 Plus, a “wide” version is also available.

 brooks ghost max 3 for women - the brooks ghost max 3 has one of the thickest midsoles that we have...